moderndatacompany/dataos.info/docs/dataos_alerts/kubernetes_alerts.md

 ### **Mitigation**

 By default, kube-prometheus suppresses this alert, which will only be transmitted if another alert from the same namespace is active.
-<aside class="callout"> Users should avoid raising CPU limits unless the application exhibits erratic behavior (triggered by another alert).</aside>
+<aside class="callout">🗣 Users should avoid raising CPU limits unless the application exhibits erratic behavior (triggered by another alert).</aside>

 **In conjunction with other alerts**: